 We’re working towards a Cambodia where each of these people receives the help they need

 to communicate with those around them, and lead full and happy lives.

 We’re a small team based in Phnom Penh, Cambodia.

 Our goal is to make speech therapy available to all who need it in Cambodia.

 We have a 14 year plan, including an exit strategy, after which OIC will leave Cambodia.

 This exit point is for 100 Cambodian speech therapists to be employed by the government by 2030.

 We believe this will allow the people of Cambodia to achieve our overarching goal after OIC dissolves.

-We work in four areas:
+We work in these areas:

 For Cambodians with a communication or swallowing disorder, it is difficult to speak to loved